Understanding the First-Time Home Buyer Incentive

 This means that though you may be eligible for a 10% incentive on new construction, if your down payment is 10% or more then you will be limited to a 5% incentive.
-The CMHC’s requirements regarding insurance can seem complicated, but a lending specialist such as the professionals at Educators Financial Group can answer all your questions.
+The CMHC’s requirements regarding insurance can seem complicated, but a mortgage agent such as the professionals at Educators Financial Group can answer all your questions.

 When do I get the incentive?